 autoimmune disease

-Landos Biopharma is a clinical stage biopharmaceutical company focused on the development of first-in-class therapeutics for patients with autoimmune disease.
+Landos Biopharma is a clinical stage biopharmaceutical company focused on the development of first-in-class, oral therapeutics for patients with autoimmune disease.

-Landos was established as an incredibly productive research engine, with a portfolio of three novel targets anchoring libraries of immunometabolic modulation pathways, including seven first-in-class, once-daily therapies targeting 14 indications in the immunology space.
-This includes our three clinical stage programs: NX-13 for Ulcerative Colitis and Crohn’s Disease; Omilancor for Ulcerative Colitis, Crohn’s Disease and Eosinophilic Esophagitis; and LABP-104 for Systemic Lupus Erythematosus (SLE) and Rheumatoid Arthritis (RA).
+Landos was established as an incredibly productive research engine, with a current portfolio of two novel targets anchoring libraries of immunometabolic modulation pathways, including four potentially first-in-class, once-daily, oral therapies targeting eight indications in the immunology space, including our clinical stage program NX-13 for Ulcerative Colitis and Crohn’s Disease.

 Reprogramming Immune Responses in Autoimmune Disease